Do you make your children share when they fight, or because you think it’s polite? Head’s up: See why kids shouldn’t be forced to share.

 But take a step back and be a moderator or a referee instead, at least initially.
 Social conflict can be a learning experience.
 As awkward or difficult as it may be to witness difficult emotions, they’ll learn about empathy and self-regulation than simply being forced to share.

 Why do we feel like good parenting means forcing kids to share?

-One reason is because our parents told us to share in our own childhood.
+One reason is because our parents told us to share in our own childhood as part of having good manners.
 We accept forced sharing as the normal thing to do.

-Another is that sharing is a wonderful value to instill in our children, so we think we have to force them to do so when the opportunity comes up.
+Another is that sharing is a wonderful value to instill in our kids, so we assume we have to force them to do so when the opportunity comes up.

-And finally, we force them to share to save face with others—that we’re not terrible parents with kids who don’t share.
+And finally, we force them to share to save face with others—we don’t want to be those terrible parents with kids who don’t share.
 As if to tell the other mom, “Oh no, he’s usually an angel.
 I don’t know why he’s acting this way.
 This is so not like him!”

 The thing is, all these reasons are about us.
-Because while the intent is good, toddlers are too young to understand the idea of sharing the way we do.
+While the intent is good, young kids are too young to understand the idea of sharing the way we do.
 To their ego-centric point of view, everything is theirs.
-So when adults talk about sharing, they get upset and don’t understand why.
+When adults talk about sharing, they get upset and don’t understand why.

 Still, at some point, your child will face another who will want his turn on the swing or a chance to scoop sand with a shovel.
-Even with all the reasons you shouldn’t force your child to share, at some point, we still want to encourage them to do so.
+Even with all the reasons you shouldn’t force your child to share, at some point, you still want to encourage him to do so.

-If kids shouldn’t be forced to share, what should we do instead?
+If kids shouldn’t be forced to share, what should you do instead?